-Kevin’s spinal cord injury left him with paraplegia (paralysis in his legs) and for 40 years, he was unable to feel the entire outline of his legs until he tried yoga.
+First, we’ll share Kevin’s yoga experience.
+Kevin’s spinal cord injury resulted in paralysis of the legs and for 40 years, he was unable to feel the entire outline of his legs, until he tried yoga.

-He proves that it’s never too late for recovery and that your mobility can improve, even years after not noticing any progress.
+He proves that it’s never too late for recovery and that mobility can improve, even years after spinal cord injury.

 Next, we’ll share Joe’s yoga experience.
 Joe’s C6 spinal cord injury resulted in paralysis of both the arms and legs.
 He started yoga because he was sick of feeling so helpless at home.